ADaume/nhscompsci/README.md

-# nhscompsci
+# NHS Computer science
-1st repos bro 1st one is epic bro.
+This is my code repository for NHS computer science!!1!!1!!